hazeorid/satellid-base/identity/value.md

 + Recover forgotten things in mind
 + Distributing decentralized local knowledge onto global knowledge
 + Feeding our motivation and curiosity
++ Keep track of our life and mind activity
++ Acquire new or past knowledge
++ Liberate knowledge outside the traditional separated files and folders
++ Mapping our connected, visible, and realized knowledge

 {TODO:CHANGE}
 + Increase productivity and improve communication